Marviel/BBLearn-File-Scraper/README.md

-# BlackBoard Learn PDF Scraper Script
+# BlackBoard Learn File Scraper

 I got tired of having to manually download links on blackboard like this: